-- a. conduct that constitutes an illegal or unlawful activity; or - b. corrupt conduct; or - c. conduct that constitutes maladministration; or - d. conduct that constitutes professional misconduct; or - e. conduct that constitutes a waste of public resources; or - f. conduct that constitutes a danger to public health or safety or to both public health and safety; or - g. conduct that constitutes a danger to the environment; or - h. misconduct, including breaches of applicable codes of conduct; or i. conduct that constitutes detrimental action against a person who makes a public interest disclosure under this Act that is serious or significant as determined in accordance with guidelines issued by the Ombudsman.
+- a. conduct that constitutes an illegal or unlawful activity; or - b. corrupt conduct; or - c. conduct that constitutes maladministration; or - d. conduct that constitutes professional misconduct; or - e. conduct that constitutes a waste of public resources; or - f. conduct that constitutes a danger to public health or safety or to both public health and safety; or - g. conduct that constitutes a danger to the environment; or that is serious or significant as determined in accordance with guidelines issued by the Ombudsman.

-$^{\rm 3}$ This can include a public officer from another public body.
+&lt;sup>3 This can include a public officer from another public body.